alexbilbie/alexbilbie.github.com/_posts/2012-11-26-exclude-objects-with-gitattributes.md

 One useful use case is when you need to distribute zip/tarballs of your repository but you don't want to share certain files or folders such as unit tests or build configuration scripts.

-In the repository route add a new `.gitattributes` file and for each file or folder you want to exclude add `export-ignore` after it:
+In the repository root add a new `.gitattributes` file and for each file or folder you want to exclude add `export-ignore` after it:

 	tests/ export-ignore
 	build.xml export-ignore